-"recklessly disregard the fact that" the noncitizen's "coming to, entry, or residence is or will be in violation of law"-tell us anything about the mens rea for "encourages or induces."
+"Encourage" and "induce," as terms of art, carry the usual attributes of solicitation and facilitation-including the traditional mens rea.
 Many criminal statutes do not require knowledge of illegality, but rather only "factual knowledge as distinguished from knowledge of the law."
 Bryan v.
 United States, 524 U.S. 184, 192 (1998).
 So Congress's choice to specify a mental state for this element tells us something that we might not normally infer, whereas the inclusion of a mens rea requirement for "encourages or induces" would add nothing.
 Section 1324(a)(1)(A)(iv) reaches no further than the purposeful solicitation and facilitation of specific acts known to violate federal law.
 So understood, the statute does not "prohibit a substantial amount of protected speech" relative to its "plainly legitimate sweep."
 Williams, 553 U.S. at 292.
-The provision encompasses a great deal of nonexpressive conduct which does not implicate the First Amendment at all.
+The provision encompasses a great deal of nonexpressive conduct-which does not implicate the First

+Amendment at all.
 Consider just a few examples: smuggling noncitizens into the country, providing counterfeit immigration documents, and issuing fraudulent Social Security numbers to noncitizens, These are heartland clause (iv) prosecutions.
 So the "plainly legitimate sweep" of the provision is extensive.
 Hansen fails to identify a single prosecution for ostensibly protected expression in the 70 years since Congress enacted clause (iv)'s immediate predecessor.
 Instead, he offers a string of hypotheticals, all premised on expansive ordinary meanings of "encourage" and "induce."
 In his view, clause (iv) would punish the author of an op-ed criticizing the immigration system, "a minister who welcomes undocumented people into the congregation and expresses the community's love and support," and a government official who instructs "undocumented members of the community to shelter in place during a natural disaster."
 Yet none of Hansen's examples are filtered through the elements of solicitation or facilitation-the requirement that a defendant intend to bring about a specific result.
 Clause (iv) does not have the scope Hansen claims, so it does not produce the horribles he parades.

-To the extent that clause (iv) reaches any speech, it stretches no further than speech integral to unlawful conduct.
-"It has never been deemed an abridgement of freedom of speech or press to make a course of conduct illegal merely because the conduct was in part initiated, evidenced, or carried out by means of language, either spoken, written, or printed."
+To the extent that clause (iv) reaches any speech, it stretches no further than speech integral to unlawful conduct.4 "It has never been deemed an abridgement of freedom of speech or press to make a course of conduct illegal merely because the conduct was in part initiated, evidenced, or carried out by means of language, either spoken, written, or printed."
 Giboney v.
 Empire Storage & Ice Co., 336 U.S. 490, 502 (1949).
 Speech intended to bring about a particular unlawful act has no social value; therefore, it is unprotected.
 We have applied this principle many times, including to the promotion of a particular piece of contraband, solicitation of unlawful employment, Pittsburgh Press Co. v.
 Pittsburgh Comm'n on Human Relations, 413 U.S. 376, 388 (1973), and picketing with the "sole, unlawful and immediate objective" of "inducing" a target to violate the law, Giboney, 336 U.S. at 502.
 It applies to clause (iv) too.